 The importance of managing the attention of learners effectively cannot thus, be undermined.
 You need to design eLearning courses that capitalize on the way brain science works.

 "Self‑directed learning is more in tune with our natural processes of psychological development." --- Malcolm Knowles

 Once you have managed to gain the attention of a learner for a particular task, an idea is generated in the working memory.
 However, the important thing now is to decide how to maximize the likelihood of these memories forming.
 Research has proved that repetition has a limited impact on creating learning that lasts.
-By repeating something for ten times, you are not necessarily creating the desired learning impact.
+By repeating something ten times, you are not necessarily creating the desired learning impact.

 Adult learning is totally different from the way children learn.
 While children learn from their surroundings without being choosy, adults learn in a more selective manner.
 They tend to capitalize on what they already know and build upon it.
 They take responsibility for what they need to and want to learn which is why self-directed learning is a hit with adults.
-Self- directed learning allows the learners to control what they learn and to an extent, how they learn.
+Self-directed learning allows the learners to control what they know and to an extent, how they learn.
 It provides a foundation for transformative learning - using critical thinking to challenge and question what students have learned earlier and thereby, form conclusions on what they learn.

 Now, why and how is this more effective?
 The brain depends on experiences, both individual and social for its growth.
-Whenever the human brain is actively involved in the learning, it is more effective and efficient.
+Whenever the human brain is actively involved in learning, it is more effective and efficient.

 "The role of emotions is critical in adult learning as they are closely linked with the construction of meaning and knowledge." --- Dirkx, 2001; Shuck et al., 2007

 It is a well-known fact that emotion and memory are interlinked.
 Research has shown that emotionally active events form a place in our memory for a longer span of time than the events that are slightly on the neutral side.